Blueprint Medicines Co. Expected to Post FY2026 Earnings of $4.45 Per Share (NASDAQ:BPMC)

 Blueprint Medicines Co.
-(NASDAQ:BPMC – Get Rating) – Equities researchers at Wedbush issued their FY2026 earnings per share estimates for shares of Blueprint Medicines in a research note issued to investors on Friday, July 1st.
-Wedbush analyst D. Nierengarten anticipates that the biotechnology company will post earnings per share of $4.45 for the year.
+(NASDAQ:BPMC – Get Rating) – Equities researchers at Wedbush issued their FY2026 earnings per share estimates for shares of Blueprint Medicines in a report released on Friday, July 1st.
+Wedbush analyst D. Nierengarten forecasts that the biotechnology company will post earnings of $4.45 per share for the year.
 The consensus estimate for Blueprint Medicines’ current full-year earnings is ($8.06) per share.

-Blueprint Medicines (NASDAQ:BPMC – Get Rating) last issued its earnings results on Tuesday, May 3rd.
-The biotechnology company reported ($1.79) earnings per share for the quarter, hitting the consensus estimate of ($1.79).
+Blueprint Medicines (NASDAQ:BPMC – Get Rating) last posted its quarterly earnings results on Tuesday, May 3rd.
+The biotechnology company reported ($1.79) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($1.79).
+The firm had revenue of $62.70 million during the quarter, compared to analyst estimates of $39.98 million.
 Blueprint Medicines had a negative return on equity of 35.24% and a negative net margin of 293.97%.
-The business had revenue of $62.70 million for the quarter, compared to analyst estimates of $39.98 million.
-During the same period last year, the company posted ($1.72) EPS.
-The business’s quarterly revenue was up 190.3% on a year-over-year basis.
+Blueprint Medicines’s quarterly revenue was up 190.3% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned ($1.72) EPS.

-In related news, insider Percy H. Carter sold 1,908 shares of Blueprint Medicines stock in a transaction dated Monday, June 6th.
-The stock was sold at an average price of $59.76, for a total value of $114,022.08.
-Following the completion of the transaction, the insider now directly owns 28,685 shares in the company, valued at $1,714,215.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-3.34% of the stock is currently owned by company insiders.

-A number of large investors have recently bought and sold shares of the stock.
-UBS Group AG lifted its holdings in Blueprint Medicines by 155.8% in the third quarter.
-UBS Group AG now owns 52,704 shares of the biotechnology company’s stock worth $5,418,000 after acquiring an additional 32,101 shares during the last quarter.
-Janus Henderson Group PLC bought a new position in Blueprint Medicines in the third quarter worth about $572,000.
-BNP Paribas Arbitrage SA lifted its holdings in Blueprint Medicines by 70.4% in the third quarter.
-BNP Paribas Arbitrage SA now owns 10,515 shares of the biotechnology company’s stock worth $1,081,000 after acquiring an additional 4,345 shares during the last quarter.
-Diversified Trust Co lifted its holdings in Blueprint Medicines by 69.2% in the fourth quarter.
-Diversified Trust Co now owns 7,618 shares of the biotechnology company’s stock worth $816,000 after acquiring an additional 3,115 shares during the last quarter.
-Finally, Exchange Traded Concepts LLC lifted its holdings in Blueprint Medicines by 51.6% in the fourth quarter.
-Exchange Traded Concepts LLC now owns 661 shares of the biotechnology company’s stock worth $71,000 after acquiring an additional 225 shares during the last quarter.
+Several institutional investors have recently added to or reduced their stakes in BPMC.
+CWM LLC bought a new stake in shares of Blueprint Medicines during the 4th quarter valued at about $34,000.
+Exane Derivatives grew its stake in shares of Blueprint Medicines by 45.8% during the 1st quarter.
+Exane Derivatives now owns 567 shares of the biotechnology company’s stock valued at $36,000 after acquiring an additional 178 shares during the period.
+Steward Partners Investment Advisory LLC grew its stake in shares of Blueprint Medicines by 414.2% during the 1st quarter.
+Steward Partners Investment Advisory LLC now owns 617 shares of the biotechnology company’s stock valued at $39,000 after acquiring an additional 497 shares during the period.
+Prospera Financial Services Inc bought a new position in shares of Blueprint Medicines during the 1st quarter valued at approximately $42,000.
+Finally, Covestor Ltd bought a new position in shares of Blueprint Medicines during the 4th quarter valued at approximately $46,000.
 Institutional investors and hedge funds own 99.69% of the company’s stock.

+In other Blueprint Medicines news, insider Percy H. Carter sold 1,908 shares of the business’s stock in a transaction dated Monday, June 6th.
+The stock was sold at an average price of $59.76, for a total transaction of $114,022.08.
+Following the completion of the sale, the insider now directly owns 28,685 shares in the company, valued at approximately $1,714,215.60.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Insiders own 3.34% of the company’s stock.

 About Blueprint Medicines (Get Rating)